AltThree/Login/README.md

 }
 ```

 Once Alt Three Login is installed, you need to register the service provider.
-Open up `config/app.php` and add the following to the `providers` key.
+Open up `config/app.php` and add the `AltThree\Login\LoginServiceProvider` class to the `providers`.

-* `'AltThree\Login\LoginServiceProvider'`

 ## Configuration